isomerpages/nparks-juronglake/_our-gardens/Chinese Garden/Stoneboat and Tea Pavilion.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Chinese Garden/CG_Stoneboat_5300.jpg">
 </div>
-<p>Gracing the shores of the Chinese Garden's Lotus Pond, the Stoneboat 邀月舫
+<p>Gracing the shores of the Lotus Pond, the Stoneboat 邀月舫 (<em>yāo yuè fǎng</em>)
-(yāo yuè fǎng) stands as a testament to architectural elegance.
-Its name, meaning "the boat where one invites the Moon” reflects ancient Chinese wisdom about waterside lunar views.</p>
+is a vision of classical Chinese architecture rising serenely from the water's edge.
+Its sweeping upturned eaves, ornate timber detailing, and pavilion-style silhouette are hallmarks of traditional Peking design — rendered here in stone, as if the vessel has always belonged to this landscape.</p>
-<p>This two-storey marvel blends traditional Peking style with modern adaptations,
+<p>The surrounding lotus pond lends the Stoneboat its most enchanting quality:
-honouring heritage while embracing contemporary design.</p>
+a mirror of still water that frames the structure in bloom and reflection, evoking the timeless garden scenery of imperial China.</p>
-<p>Once a branch of the Registrar of Marriage, the Stoneboat now stands as
+<p>Once a branch of the Registry of Marriages, the Stoneboat today endures
-a picturesque symbol of our dedication to creating inspiring, culturally rich environments.</p>
+as one of Jurong Lake Gardens' most beloved landmarks — a place where heritage architecture and natural beauty meet in quiet, picturesque harmony</p>
 <h3>Tea Pavilion</h3>
 <p></p>
 <div class="isomer-image-wrapper">